3 children displaying different emotions

 From Our Lab

-Attention and Emotion Category Learning Study
+Reading and Emotion Categorization Study

-Children choose a prize.
+Children choose a prize; parents receive $25/visit.

 Researcher with child looking at computer